 USU is committed to maintaining an educational and working environment free from discrimination and harassment, including maintaining an environment in which no student, faculty or staff member is excluded from participation in or denied the benefits of its programs and activities as a result of one’s gender.
-The university has an obligation to take immediate and effective steps to eliminate gender discrimination, including sexual harassment and sexual violence.
-At USU, we aim to reduce the occurrence of sexual assault on campus by creating a community intolerant of sexual violence.
+The university has an obligation to take immediate and effective steps to eliminate discrimination (including gender discrimination and sexual misconduct), prevent its recurrence, and remedy its effects.
+At USU, we aim to reduce the occurrence of sexual misconduct on campus by creating a community that does not tolerate it.

 What is Title IX?

 Title IX of the Education Amendments of 1972 protects people from sex discrimination at institutions that receive financial assistance from the federal government.
 Sexual misconduct – including sexual harassment, sexual assault, dating/domestic violence, and stalking – is a form of sex discrimination and is prohibited by Title IX and by USU.
 The university is obligated to take prompt and effective steps to end sexual misconduct and sex discrimination when it occurs, prevent its recurrence, and, as appropriate, remedy its effects.

 What is sexual misconduct?

 Sexual misconduct is a broad non-legal term encompassing gender discrimination, sexual harassment (including online harassment), stalking, dating and domestic violence, and sexual assault (either penetration or sexual contact without consent).
 Sexual misconduct can be committed by a person of any gender, and it can occur between people of the same or different genders.